INSURING YOUR CAR

 How to update your cover to include lifetime new car replacement

 If lifetime coverage of your wheels appeals to you and you’re not a GIO Comprehensive Platinum cover policy holder, you can contact us by emailing us or calling 13 10 10 to check if your are eligible.
 If your policy is up for renewal, you can also update your cover via GIO Online Services.
 Not a GIO customer?
 Get a quote today.

-* You must be the first registered owner and your car continuously insured under GIO Platinum Car Insurance from within 13 months of your car’s purchase until the time of the total loss.
-A replacement car of similar make and model must be available or we will pay your replacement cost.
+*Provided you are the first registered owner and your car continuously insured under GIO Platinum Car Insurance from within 13 months of your car’s purchase until the time of the total loss.
+We will replace your car with one of the same make and model (or similar make and model if the same isn't available), or pay you the reasonable replacement cost.